 Median tribes first settled the areas between the modern Hamadan and Kirmanshah in southeastern Kurdistan–the very heartland of Media, and an area that came to be called in the Assyrian record, Medaya, in recognition of this settlement.
 Medes were a nomadic group who ventured into the Middle East along with other Indo-European-speaking nomads such as the Persians, Armenians, and Afghans.
 Soon, however, their fortunes eclipsed all others.
-The Medes first expanded from their heartland in southeastern Kurdistan and their capital, Hamadan (ancient Ecbatana), to cover the Zagros mountains, western parts of the Iranian Plateau and eastern Anatolia.
-This expanded territory is what the term “Media” meant to classical authors.
+The Medes first expanded from their heartland in southeastern Kurdistan and their capital, Hamadan (ancient Hagmatana/Ecbatana), to cover the Zagros mountains, western parts of the Iranian Plateau and eastern Anatolia.
+To classical authors, this expanded territory is what the term “Media” meant.
 From here the Medes would ultimately establish an empire stretching from Asia Minor to Central Asia.
 Their empire was ultimately eclipsed in 549 BC by the rising star of the Medes’ cousins, the Persians.

 Now, where did the Medes acquire the sophisticated civilization they later passed on to the Persians and Armenians?
 Surely it could not have been a part of their primitive nomadic heritage that was shared with their fellow nomadic Armenians and Persians.
 At no time in history have nomads been known for civilized customs or cultural sophistication.
 And there is no reason to believe the Median nomads who arrived in the Zagros were any different.
 Most likely, Medes simply inherited the cultures which came under their suzerainty, and in time became their champions.
 Medes did however bring a language, which matters now, but in all likelihood did not matter then.